WyattBlue/auto-editor/articles/rangeSyntax.md

 auto-editor example.mp4 --ignore 20-30
 ```

-both `--cut_out` and `--ignore` use range syntax so any range that is recognized by `--cut_out` will be recongized `--ignore` or any future option that uses it.
+both `--cut_out` and `--ignore` use range syntax so any range that is recognized by `--cut_out` will be recognize `--ignore` or any future option that uses it.

 ## Range Syntax

 Range syntax is a special data type for declaring ranges.

-It follows the pattern: `{float}-{float} ...` using a hythen to delimate between the start and end point, and is in seconds instead of the usual "frames" unit.
+It follows the pattern: `{float}-{float} ...` using a hyphen to deliminate between the start and end point, and is in seconds instead of the usual "frames" unit.

 It can be repeated infinitely.
 So